Valery Bolotov

+Valery Dmitrievitch Bolotov (Вале́рий Дми́триевич Бо́лотов; Вале́рій Дми́трович Бо́лотов; 13 February 1970 – 27 January 2017) was a Ukrainian pro-Russia militant.
+In 2014, he became a prominent belligerent in the War in Donbas after being elected as the "People's Governor" of the internationally unrecognized Luhansk People's Republic, which was a Russia-aligned separatist quasi-country within Ukraine at the time.
+In 2017, he was found dead inside of his home in Moscow, Russia, under disputed circumstances; the exact cause of his death remains undetermined.

 Biography

+Soviet era

 Little is known about Bolotov's life prior to 2014; in a video of him voting in a local referendum, he presents a Ukrainian passport which indicates that he was born in Taganrog, Rostov Oblast on 13 February 1970.
-In 1974, he moved to Stakhanov, in the Luhansk Oblast, eastern Ukraine.
+In 1974, he moved to Kadiivka, in the Luhansk Oblast, eastern Ukraine.

 Bolotov claimed to be a senior sergeant of the Soviet Airborne Troops in Vitebsk (presumably the 103rd Guards Airborne Division), and between 1989 and 1990 participated in a number of conflicts, including those in Tbilisi, Yerevan and Karabakh.
 He later became the head of the airborne veterans group, while no one of the Luhansk Oblast group cell can confirm it.

+Post-Soviet era

 Bolotov worked as a manager and director at a meat factory and used to run a small business.

 Before the pro-Russian unrest in Ukraine, Bolotov was a representative of Oleksandr Yefremov who supervised illegal mining in the region.

 In 2014, Bolotov became a leader of an armed group during the 2014 pro-Russian conflict in Ukraine.
 On May 13, 2014, Bolotov survived an assassination attempt as assailants fired automatic weapons towards his car, wounding the militant leader.
 Bolotov was then briefly captured by the Ukrainian army on May 17 after he attempted to re-enter Luhansk following his having received treatment for his injury at a hospital in Russia.
 However, armed supporters of the Luhansk People's Republic attacked the Ukrainian army checkpoint where Bolotov was being held shortly afterwards and successfully freed the "People's Governor".
 He resigned from the position on 14 August 2014.